ogmacorp/AOgmaNeo/TuningGuide.md

 - type: Enum type of the IO layer.
 Can be none (input only), prediction, and actor (RL).

+- num_dendrites_per_cell: Number of dendrites attached to each ouput cell.
+Applies to decoders and actor policies.

+- value_num_dendrites_per_cell: Number of dendrites attached to each ouput cell specifically for actor value functions.

 - up_radius: Receptive field radius from this IO layer to the first layer (encoder radius).
 Usually 2

 - down_radius: Receptive field radius from the first layer to this IO layer (decoder/actor radius).
 Usually 2